marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 ### Open research proposal (15%)

-Students will propose a research project relevant to topics covered in class; proposals can be in the form of follow-up studies or a new line of research.
+Students will propose a research project relevant to topics covered in class; proposals can be in the form of follow-up studies or a new line of research (10–15 single-spaced pages).
 To ensure timely completion of the proposal, initial drafts of its subparts will be due over the course of the last few weeks (1% each for an outline, basic design, and literature review).
 The final proposal will be evaluated by Marisa (up to 12%).

 * 3 x 1 point for every proposal sub-part submission
 * 1 x 12 points for proposal of research project